gsoft-inc/wl-web-configs/docs/eslint/advanced-composition.md

 Each configuration piece can be extended individually, or in combination with other pieces, to compose your own custom ESLint configuration.

-### Individual piece
+### Single piece

-To extend the configuration with an individual piece:
+To extend the configuration with a single piece:

 ```json !#4 .eslintrc.json
 {